Voting starts in March for the Drupal Association Board election.

-Sass is an extension of CSS3 which adds nested rules, variables, mixins, selector inheritance, and many other features.
-It’s translated to well-formatted, standard CSS using the command line tool or a web-framework plugin and is compiled with Ruby.
-Ruby is the programming language behind Sass and all the things that extend it.
+Dusty is the rather outdated starterkit leveraging the Ruby Sass preprocessor.
+Comes with a well organized Sass setup with heavy use of partials.
+Ruby is the programming language originally behind Sass and all the things that extend it.
 Ruby Gems like Compass, Susy, and Singularity GS, are basically software packages written in Ruby.

 Development setup and the software requirements.